davidmalcolm/gcc-global-state/plan.rst

        /* Passes that have special state-handling needs.  */ MAYBE STATIC mudflap_state *mudflap_;

-   }; // class universe
+   }; // class context

    #if GLOBAL_BUILD
-   /* Global singleton instance of the universe.  */ extern universe the_uni;
+   /* Global singleton instance of the context.  */ extern context the_uni;
    #endif

 (it would be initially be empty, but would be built up field by field as patches are accepted).

-universe.h will likely be included by everything, so the universe's fields have some indirection to avoid users of universe.h requiring other header files, and thus everything requiring every header file.
+context.h will likely be included by everything, so the context's fields have some indirection to avoid users of context.h requiring other header files, and thus everything requiring every header file.

-The "universe" instance can be thought of as the "root" object of global
+The "context" instance can be thought of as the "root" object of global
-state:  if you have a `universe*` you can reach many other useful objects directly.
-Similarly, many objects have a reference back to their `universe*`
+state:  if you have a `context*` you can reach many other useful objects directly.
+Similarly, many objects have a reference back to their `context*`

 Singletons and GTY
 ^^^^^^^^^^^^^^^^^^
 Singletons would make natural GC roots, but gengtype only supports pointers as GC roots, not structs.

-I tried registering the singleton universe using `ggc_register_root_tab`, which adds it to `extra_root_vec` - but this is only used by the garbage collector - it isn't used by pch.
+I tried registering the singleton context using `ggc_register_root_tab`, which adds it to `extra_root_vec` - but this is only used by the garbage collector - it isn't used by pch.